 Grubbing and Grading: Before grading begins and as grubbing progresses, sediment barriers (staked bales or silt fence, compost filter socks, etc.) will be installed across the construction area at the edge of the water or the edge of the wetland, and along the sides of the construction work area as needed to prevent the flow of spoil into the waterbody or wetland.
 Clearing of vegetation in wetlands would be limited to trees and shrubs, which would be cut flush with the surface of the ground and removed from the wetland.
-Stump removal, topsoil segregation, and excavation would be limited to the area immediately over the trench line within the 50-foot permanent ROW easement per, as applicable, NWP12 Regional Condition 3.b.iii (and/or other permit requirements from the U.S. Army Corps of Engineers or VADEQ), FERC PROCEDURES, and/or a project's FERC Certificate conditions (MVP-53).
+Stump removal, topsoil segregation, and excavation would be limited to the area immediately over the trench line within the 50-foot permanent ROW easement per, as applicable, permit requirements from the U.S. Army Corps of Engineers or VADEQ, FERC PROCEDURES, and/or a project's FERC Certificate conditions (MVP-53).
 Trees located within 15 feet of the pipeline with roots that could compromise the integrity of the pipeline coating may be selectively cut and removed from the permanent ROW.
 A limited amount of stump removal and grading may be conducted within the permanent ROW easement in wetlands to ensure a safe working environment.
-In wetlands, very little grading is expected, as topography is generally flat and low-lying.
+In wetlands, verylittle grading is expected, as topography is generally flat and lowlying.